 1. File your Notice to Owner

 So, you need to use the proper statutory Notice to Owner form, and when you use SunRay.
 SunRay has attorney approved statutory forms in our application.
-The notice to owner (NTO) needs to be received by the owner no later than 45 days from your first work on the job or delivery of material to the job site.
+The NTO needs to be received by the owner no later than 45 days from your first work on the job or delivery of materials to the job site.
 Ariela, the founder of SunRay Construction Solutions, will tell you that it is actually 40 days not 45 days.

-And the reason she says 40 days is because there is a rule that allows SunRay to get your notice to owner, prepare it, put all the postage on it, take it to the post office, and have their manifest stamped.
-The manifest is a list of all of the items they take to the post office with all the certified mail numbers.
+And the reason she says 40 days is because there is a rule that allows us at SunRay to get your Notice to Owner, prepare it, put all the postage on it, take it to the post office, and have our manifest stamped.
+The manifest is a list of all of the items we take to the post office with all the certified mail numbers.
 The postal worker reviews each one and then stamps that manifest to prove that it was brought to the post office by the 40th day.

 2. Claim of Lien and Notice of Nonpayment Deadlines

 That is how you count the 45 days and the 90 days.
-Again, with the 90 days, you don’t have to wait until the 90th day.
-You can record a lien while you’re still doing work on the job, one week after you last delivered materials.
+Again, with the 90 days, you don not have to wait until the 90th day.
+You can record a lien while you are still doing work on the job, one week after you last delivered materials.
 So, keep that in mind and do not wait till the last minute to do either of those things.

 3. Filing lawsuit to enforce lien vs. Filing a lawsuit on a bond

 The next thing you need to do, is you need to file a lawsuit to enforce your claim of lien within one year of the recording date of the claim of lien.
 And for lawsuits on the bond, that needs to be one year from your last work on the job.
 So, there could be as many as 90 days between filing a lawsuit on the lien vs. filing a lawsuit on a bond.